Shoubak

 Shoubak (الشوبك) is a municipality that lies at the northwestern edge of the Ma'an Governorate in Jordan.
 It had a population of 19,297.
 At one of the highest elevations above sea level in Jordan, this municipality is famous for apple and fruit farms.
 The Crusader castle Montreal is located in Shoubak.

 History

+Antiquity and Middle Ages

 Shoubak was first settled by the Edomites who had their capital in Busaira in neighboring Tafilah Governorate, in the second millennium BC.
 It was then settled by the Nabataeans in the first millennium BC.

 Shoubak is known for its Crusader castle Montreal.
 Along with Petra and Aqaba, Shoubak forms the third head of this triangle that lies on the cross road between Syria, Saudi Arabia and Egypt.
 Its unique high elevation (1330 m above sea level) gave it a strategic importance.